madisonwmoore/bathyscape/README.md

 # bathyscape
-Underwater fishing game for Android and iOS
+Underwater fishing game for Android and iOS using LibGdx